 Unit19G is nearly impossible to make flinch (to the point where he can withstand 5000 degrees centigrade), but he isn't too great on the offense.

-Bowlers can also be Stone Walls, looking more to dry up runs and pressure batsmen into making mistakes than take wickets through attacking bowling.
+Bowlers in cricket can be Stone Walls, looking more to dry up runs and pressure batsmen into making mistakes than take wickets through attacking bowling.
 In an inverse of the situation in batting, this type of bowler is more popular in T20 and ODI than in Tests.

 "Turtle-balling" is a common tactic in American Football, in which the offense does just enough to gain a lead of more than one score, then uses a combination of stifling defense and a relentless running game to prevent the opponent from catching up.
 Bill Cowher, Pittsburgh Steelers coach in the 1990s and early 2000s, perfected the technique; when his teams built a lead of 11 or more points at any point in the game, victory was practically guaranteed.
 In such situations, his teams lost once and tied once... and won 102 times.

-Many defencemen in sports (again, soccer and hockey are examples) play without any offensive drive.
+Many defensemen in sports (again, soccer and hockey are examples) play without any offensive drive.
 For example, the Buffalo Sabres' Robyn Regehr.

 Pitchers in the National League.
 The pitcher generally has a very low batting average (though some have one that rivals other position players), and often a low speed, too, but they are the standard bearer for the defense to the point of being analogous to a goalkeeper.
 The position is so specialized that the American League has a rule that you are permitted to have one designated hitter to hit in place of one defensive player without taking him out of the game, and everybody chooses to bat for the pitcher.